 What’s in a Name?

-The Marriott in Vancouver has been able to hold seven of the ten organic spots for “Marriott hotel Vancouver”, the last two listings are OTAs.
+The Marriott in Vancouver has been able to hold eight of the nine organic spots for “Marriott Hotel Philadelphia”, with only the last listing being an OTA.
 Based on results like this, it’s fair to assume that searchers are clicking these links before the OTAs at the bottom of the page.

 OTAs struggle with getting hotel brand pages ranked; this is their kryptonite.
 Use this strategy to get your hotel in front of potential guests.

 In addition to targeting branded hotels in organic search, use PPC.
 Branded terms for the actual hotel are going to cost you less than an OTA.
 This means that while you are building up your organic branding, users are still going to be able to find you.